 Why Bother getting Costa Rican Residency?

-There simply is no other way to optimize your lived experience here and extract all the best of what you came here for in the first place.
-For those who spend less than seven months per year here, it may still be best to just do a couple of border runs per visit and keep private health insurance.
-All others, need to consider the following life enhancements and benefits of residency:
+There simply is no other way to optimize your lived experience here in Costa Rica and experience all the best of what you came here for in the first place.
+For those who spend more than seven months per year here, you need to seriously consider the following life enhancements and benefits of residency:

 - An end to border runs.

-- The ability to have a permanent domicile.
+- Easier to maintain a permanent domicile here.

 - Secure banking with relative ease.